 Your state may require that you are approved to foster before you adopt; this is known as being dual-licensed.

 Parents that are considering adoption will find many benefits to fostering first.
 You can begin parenting sooner and gain valuable experience.
-You also bond with the children in your care and can experience parenting children of different ages.
+You also bond with the foster care children and experience parenting children of different ages.

 Being approved to foster while you are waiting to adopt can help reduce delays and additional paperwork.
-Placement can occur more quickly.
+Adoptive families who were dual-licensed have also had placement occur more quickly.

 Connecting With an Adoption Specialist

-Once you've decided that adopting a child from foster care is the right move for you and you've contacted the agency, the next step is to learn more.
+Once you've decided that adopting a child from foster care is the right move for you, you should get connected with an adoption specialist or caseworker.

 Take time to talk with your clinical specialist about your goals and expectations and ask any questions you have.
 If you plan on following the foster-to-adopt path, let them know.